- Cheap Travel

 Another great option for a budget friendly stay is La Spezia, a bustling city south of the Cinque Terre offering a wide choice of accommodation and easy access to public transport.

-Frequent Train Services: La Spezia is well-connected to the Cinque Terre towns via frequent regional train services.
+La Spezia is well-connected to the Cinque Terre towns via frequent regional train services.
 It takes just 7 minutes to get from La Spezia to Riomaggiore, the most southern of the Cinque Terre towns.
 The short journey times and low priced tickets make it quick and easy to explore the entire region without breaking the bank.

-Variety of Dining Options: La Spezia offers a huge range of dining options to suit various budgets and tastes.
+La Spezia offers a huge range of dining options to suit various budgets and tastes.
 You’ll find plenty of affordable trattorias, pizzerias, and local eateries where you can enjoy delicious Italian cuisine without overspending.

-Monterosso is the largest of the five towns that make up Cinque Terre.
+Monterosso is the largest of the five towns that make up Cinque Terre in Italy.
 If you are looking to relax on a beach, this is the town for you.
 Monterosso offers a perfect blend of sun-soaked relaxation and authentic Italian charm.
 The town is divided into two distinct parts: the historical center, with its narrow winding streets, colourful buildings and vibrant local markets.
 The other half is the newer, Fegina, known for its long sandy beaches and waterfront promenade.
 Here you can explore the medieval Monterosso Castle, which offers panoramic views of the coastline, or indulge in the region’s delectable seafood and Ligurian specialties at the many seaside restaurants.

 One of the things we really loved about Monterosso were the two playgrounds we found.
 One in the Fegina half of town and another larger playground in the historical center.
 If you are travelling with kids you will find there isn’t an awful lot of child specific activity for them, so half an hour letting off some steam in a playground is a god send!